Volmarg/message-hub/README.md

 - the project is now reachable:
     - locally under: `127.0.0.1:8006`
     - within other voltigo-related containers under: `host.docker.internal:8006`

+## Creating account

+- go to start page (`/`) and click `register`,
+- set user and password and confirm,
-- click register, create user and all is ready (no confirmation email is sent etc.)
+- all is ready (no confirmation email is sent etc.),
+- you can now log in,